grafana/grafana/contribute/backend/style-guide.md

 We have a [testsuite](https://github.com/grafana/grafana/tree/main/pkg/tests/testsuite) package which provides utilities for package-level setup and teardown.

-Currently this is just used to ensure that test databases are correctly set up and torn down, but it also provides a place we can attach future tasks.
+Currently, this is just used to ensure that test databases are correctly set up and torn down, but it also provides a place we can attach future tasks.

 Each package SHOULD include a [TestMain](https://pkg.go.dev/testing#hdr-Main) function that calls `testsuite.Run(m)`: